French trade guns came in

 All of the originals I have seen were stocked in a light colored

-hardwood including beech and maple.
+hardwood including beech and maple and stained.
 Large quantities of wood

 were exported to Europe from America during the 18th century

 since good hardwoods were becoming scarce in Europe.
 To be